 4. Performance Is a Feature.

-Every delay, every second lost to slow load times, is a second that can never be returned.
-A fast, responsive design is a statement of respect for the user.
-It is not an afterthought or a technical bonus. it is … and I repeat: it is an ethical decision.
+Every delay, every second lost to slow load times is a second that can never be returned.
+A fast and responsive design is a statement of respect for the user.
+It is not an afterthought or a technical bonus.
+It is … and I repeat: it is an ethical decision.

 5. Right to Accessibility.

 Every person should have equal access to information, services, and experiences regardless of ability, background, or circumstance.
 To ignore accessibility is to knowingly alienate a portion of the population.
-Something we can never accept in good conscience.
-Our designs must accommodate all users: including those with visual, auditory, motor, or cognitive challenges.
+All of us are tested.

 6. Progress Requires Discomfort.